Curricular Practical Training (CPT)

 Submit a CPT Request

-You must first complete ISSO Check-in and be SEVIS registered before ISSO can process your CPT.
+You must first be SEVIS registered before ISSO can process your CPT.

 Submit your CPT Online Application request before your CPT begins.